dimroc/blog/_posts/2014-10-29-arelastic-for-building-your-es-queries.md

 <!--more-->

-If you don't know already, the Elasticsearch API takes a JSON hash when perfoming queries or filters or both.
+If you don't know already, the Elasticsearch (ES) API takes a JSON hash when perfoming queries or filters or both.
-Elasticsearch's DSL is incredibly flexibly, but can quickly lead you down the path to unmaintanable hashes.
+Elasticsearch's DSL is incredibly flexibly, but can quickly lead you down the path of unmaintanable hashes.

-Here is the json for the always popular **filtered query**, the search for a string after *filtering* out those outside the criteria.
-In this case, the criteria being greater than or equal to yesterday:
+Here is the json for the always popular **filtered query**, the search for a string after removing those outside the filter.
+In this case, the filter being greater than or equal to yesterday:

 {% highlight json %}
 {